Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-magic-tournament-rules.markdown

 **Policy Additions**

 **3.13A** In Head-to-Head tournaments, having the permission to look at an opponent’s card that the opponent can also look at is technically the same as that card being revealed.
-However in Multiplayer tournaments, that is not true.
+However in Multiplayer Tournaments, that is not true.
 Being able to look at a card that an opponent can look at doesn’t give a player the right to reveal that card to everyone.
 According to Head-to-Head Tournament rules though, players are free to reveal cards that they can look at and this clashes with the concept of distinguishing between the Look and Reveal actions as defined in CR 701.16 (a through d).

 One of the reasons we want to allow players revealing hidden information they gained access to is to avoid a player accidentally revealing hidden information and either them or the players that gained that information accidentally being penalized.
 In Multiplayer it is expected that when a player is dealing with hidden information that pertains to one of their opponents, that they are extra careful about not physically revealing it.
 At the same time we also want to allow players to still be allowed to bluff about hidden information, so in any situation, players are allowed to verbally reveal any hidden information they may have gained.

-In Multiplayer tournaments, the following rules apply to physically revealing card faces in hidden zones:
+In Multiplayer Tournaments, the following rules apply to physically revealing card faces in hidden zones:

 - Library: the owner of the cards in the library can choose to physically reveal as long as they have been instructed to look at them.
 - Face down exile: any player with a currently applicable instruction allowing them to look at the cards may physically reveal them.